 Juvenile legal system costs, fees, and fines undermine public safety, harm youth and families, and create economic and racial disparities.
 The Debt Free Justice Bill is a national collaboration of individuals, organizations, and communities to abolish these fees and fines.

 In 2017, the Missouri Legislature passed a bill that greatly reduced anti-discrimination and anti-segregation laws.
+The Missouri NAACP fought hard to prevent the bill from passing.
+Since that time, legislators have continually introduced further legislation that elminates protections for employees and business owners in the workplace.
 We are committed to restoring the protections that were removed in 2017 and preventing future reductions.

 The world is full of people with different backgrounds, goals, and values.
-When we remove the opportunity to expanding our circles and education, we cannot compete on a global scale.
+Anti-discrimination programs, cultural competency training, and broadening the scope of education better prepares us for those interations.
+When we remove the opportunity for expanding our circles and education, we stiffle innovation and restrict growth.
+We cannot compete on a global scale without having a global education.

 Political Action Committee* Chair, Missouri NAACP